akka/akka/CONTRIBUTING.md

 In general *all issues are open for anyone working on them*, however if you're new to the project and looking for an issue that will be accepted and likely is a nice one to get started you should check out the following tags:

-- [community](https://github.com/akka/akka-http/labels/community) - which identifies issues that the core team will likely not have time to work on, or the issue is a nice entry level ticket.
+- [help wanted](https://github.com/akka/akka-http/labels/help%20wanted) - which identifies issues that the core team will likely not have time to work on, or the issue is a nice entry level ticket.
 If you're not sure how to solve a ticket but would like to work on it feel free to ask in the issue about clarification or tips.
 - [nice-to-have (low-priority)](https://github.com/akka/akka-http/labels/nice-to-have%20%28low-prio%29) - are tasks which make sense, however are not very high priority (in face of other very high priority issues).
 If you see something interesting in this list, a contribution would be really wonderful!

 Another group of tickets are those which start from a number.
 They're used to signal in what phase of development an issue is: